matmuher/ma_rasterizer/README.md

     (briefly, point is movement is relative. so to create effect of transforming camera we only need to apply inverse transformation to all objects of scene)

+Steps of implementing:

+- Add camera transformation matrix (and its update system)
+- Transform isntance with matrix
+- Concatenate InstanceTransform + CameraTransform + MatrixProjection

 ### IV.
 Clipping

 Remove from scene objects that are out of camera